Learn more about the VALUE system and how it can help improve teaching, learning, and assessment at your institution.

 Educators are welcome to use VALUE rubrics in the classroom, on educational web sites, and in campus intra-institutional publications.
 Please credit AAC&U.

-VALUE rubrics can also be used in commercial databases, software, or assessment products with prior permission from AAC&U. For information on acceptable use of the VALUE rubrics, as well as how to reference and cite the rubrics, visit: How to Cite the VALUE Rubrics.
+VALUE rubrics can also be used in commercial databases, software, or assessment products with prior permission from AAC&U. For information on acceptable use of the VALUE rubrics, as well as how to reference and cite the rubrics, visit: How to Cite VALUE Resources.

 AAC&U is currently working with an international panel of experts to develop the VALUE ADD (Assignment Design and Diagnostic) Tool series.
 The purpose is to help faculty and instructional designers intentionally create clear and effective assignments designed specifically to evoke evidence of the learning outcome(s) they have identified for their students.
 VALUE ADD tools help ensure alignment between the intended learning outcomes of individual assignments and the associated VALUE rubric.